milomedia/tilix/prepub/win-win-partnerships.md

 [Uniti EV](https://www.uniti.earth) have done a fantastic job partnering with MediaMarkt - Europe's largest retailer of consumer electronics.
 From December 8t​h 2017​, Uniti vehicles have been available to view and pre-order in stores.
 These partners are [teaming up to disrupt car distribution](https://www.uniti.earth/uniti-mediamarkt-disrupt-car-distribution/)

 [Utility Warehouse](https://www.utilitywarehouse.co.uk) have built franchise network to proliferate their business model and grow market share.
-Through very generous “refer a friend” offers [Bulb Energy](https://bulb.co.uk) have inspired its customers to evangelise its value proposition, share it with their connections, and behave as a very effective distribution channel.
-[It's recent offer was particularly generous](https://www.moneysavingexpert.com/news/energy/2017/11/energy-supplier-bulb-doubles-its-referral-reward-for-one-week).
+Through [very generous “refer a friend” offers]((https://www.moneysavingexpert.com/news/energy/2017/11/energy-supplier-bulb-doubles-its-referral-reward-for-one-week), fast growing supplier [Bulb Energy](https://bulb.co.uk) have inspired its customers to evangelise its value proposition and behave as a very effective distribution channel partner.

 With platforms like [Apple’s HomeKit](https://developer.apple.com/homekit/) or [Google’s Android Things](https://developer.android.com/things/), independent software developers can leverage APIs to transform these innovations’ features into benefits for consumers.
 It is also clear that smart home technology and energy supply is a fertile ground for partnerships.